 How will Brexit affect doctors with provisional registration, as opposed to doctors with full registration?

 If the UK leaves with a deal, there will be no change to how we register doctors.

 If the UK leaves without a deal, any EEA or Swiss doctors who hold provisional registration on the 31 January 2020 will be able to apply for full registration under the arrangements as they were, before the UK left the EU.

 How will Brexit affect doctors from the UK who want to work in Europe?

 If the UK leaves with a deal, there should be no change in how you gain registration in EEA countries during the transition period.
 What happens after that will of course depend on the outcome of the negotiations throughout this period.

 If the UK leaves without a deal, EEA countries and Switzerland would no longer automatically recognise qualifications from the UK.
 Instead, doctors with a UK qualification would have to apply to work in an EEA country or Switzerland as an applicant from a third country.
 These processes differ from country to country, so you'll need to contact the regulator in the country you wish to work in, to verify the process.

 When will any changes as a result of Brexit come into effect?

-The timing for any changes to be introduced will depend on whether the Withdrawal Agreement with Europe is approved by Parliament and whether there is a transition period.
+The timing for any changes to be introduced will depend on whether the Withdrawal Agreement is approved by Parliament and the EU and whether there is a transition period.